Speech Buddies Blog

 What Is It?

-The Picture Exchange Communication System (PECS) is a type of augmentative and alternative communication (AAC) device.
+The Picture Exchange Communication System (PECS) is a system to assist people in communication who are unable to do so through speech.
 The system uses picture cards for communication.
 It is one method that a child with a severe speech disorder can use to indicate his basic needs and wants.
 This reduces the child’s frustration and his social isolation.

-PECS does not inhibit the development of sound production.
-Rather, it is a stepping stone to effective communication.
+PECS is a stepping stone to effective communication.
 Your child will learn that when he hands over a picture with a glass of orange juice on it, he will receive the juice.
 This builds a foundation for communication.
 Gradually, the child can learn to use the cards to string words together and form sentences, which lends itself to the development of verbal communication.

 Commercial vs. Homemade

-Commercial PECS are available; however they may not contain specific images of your child’s favorite items.
+While PECS refers to a system of communication, there are commercial PECS solutions available that provide a easy way of accessing pictures for communication; however they may not contain specific images of your child’s favorite items.
 They may also be a bit pricey.
-You could make your own picture cards and tailor them to your child’s individual needs.
+As an alternative, you could make your own picture cards and tailor them to your child’s individual needs.

 Use a binder to store the picture cards.
 Draw an image on a piece of paper or cut an image out of a magazine and glue it to the paper.
 Label the picture.
 Laminate frequently used picture cards for the sake of longevity.
 Separate the cards into categories so that your child can easily access them.
 Create a category for food and beverages, one for toys, etc.